opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 ## Command line
 The command line parameters are changed.
-Use the `--help` option to get the current documentation, and look at the [Basic Tutorial, Start up OPT](Basic-Tutorial.md#start-up-otp) for examples.
-The possibility to build the graph in 2 steps is new in OTP2.
+Use the `--help` option to get the current documentation, and look at the [Basic Tutorial, Start up OPT](Basic-Tutorial.md#starting-otp) for examples.
+The possibility to build the graph in 2 steps (streets then transit) is new in OTP2.
 OTP2 does not support multiple routers.

 ## File loading